Zmanim: Sof Zman Tefilah

 Sof Zman Tefilah (סוֹף זְמַן תְּפִלָּה) means "end of the time to say the Shacharit Amidah."
 This is four halachic hours into the day.
-The above comments apply here also.
-However, since the Amidah is only rabbinically required (unlike the Shema which is Scriptually mandated) it is common to rely on the later time, thus only a few calendars publish the earlier time.
+Since the Amidah is only rabbinically required (unlike the Shema which is Scriptually mandated) it is common to rely on the later time (Vilna Gaon), thus only a few calendars publish the earlier time (Magen Avraham).

 Midday

 Midday (חֲצוֹת הַיּוֹם, Chatzot Hayom or just Chatzot) means the midpoint between sunrise and sunset, or equivalently between daybreak and sundown.
 The absolute latest time for the Shacharit Amidah, ex post facto, is this time.
-On the Shabbat and on holidays, one is supposed to eat before this time (except on Rosh Hashanah).
+On the Shabbat and on holidays, one is supposed to eat before this time.
 On Tish'a Ba'av one may sit on a chair at this time, and those who fast on Erev Rosh Hashanah usually eat at this time.

 Mincha Gedolah

-Minchah Gedolah (מִנְחָה גְּדוֹלָה, literally the greater Minchah), one-half variable hour after midday, is the earliest time to recite Minchah, although one should try, if possible, to wait until Minchah Ketanah (literally the smaller Minchah).
-On Yom Kippur, Shabbat, and Yom Tov the congregation must begin Mussaf by this time, because otherwise they would be required to pray the more frequent prayer (Mincha) first.
+Minchah Gedolah (מִנְחָה גְּדוֹלָה, literally the greater Minchah), one-half variable hour after midday (6.5 variable hours into the day), is the earliest time to recite Minchah, although one should try, if possible, to wait until Minchah Ketanah.
+On Shabbat, and Jewish holidays, it is preferable to begin Mussaf by this time, because otherwise it is questionable whether they would be required to pray the more frequent prayer (Minchah) first.